Dranikf/DS_common/.ipynb_checkpoints/README-checkpoint.md

 - **get_col_av_values** - helps to get availible values of `pandas.Series` in one line of code;<br>
 - **get_col_obj_count** - for object or categorial column returns number of levels as string, and "-" for numeric variable;
 - **get_columns_desription** - for every column `pandas.DataFrame` returns data type, availible values, number of values and count of NA values;
-- **get_most_freq** - returns value from series which has the most frequent manifestation of the trait specified in cond.
+- **get_most_freq** - returns value from series which has the most frequent manifestation of the trait specified in cond;
+- **ECDFs_by_classes** - statsmodels.distributions.empirical_distribution.ECDF wrapper which allows to build different ecdfs for different classes.

 # emissions